Wednesday, June 30, 2021

 A hurricane is brewing, moving closer each day as police attempt to clear the investigation.
 They quickly assume murder and attempted suicide.
 But Kim refuses to accept that her sister shot her husband and then tried to kill herself.
 As a crime fiction writer, Kim proceeds to use her detecting skills to dig up evidence proving her sister’s innocence.
 But as the storm builds, threatening imminent power outages and severed satellite service, the narrowing list of possible suspects has Kim, and the reader, wavering over who is the true killer.

 Simmering tension and character development held my attention throughout the plotline’s steady escalation.
-The local book club selection for May, “And Then There Were None by Agatha Christie, is described by many as the best mystery ever written.
-For thrills and accuracy, I would say “Cry To Me is comparable.
+The local book club selection for May, “And Then There Were None” by Agatha Christie, is described by many as the best mystery ever written.
+For thrills and accuracy, I would say “Cry To Me” is comparable.

-Upcoming post - Wednesday June 9: “Novel Research” interview with J.A.
+June 9: “Novel Research” interview with J.A.
 Schneider.
-Get to know more about the author whose novels are as addictive as Belgian chocolate truffles.
+Get to know more about

 Wednesday, June 2, 2021